How to use these tips

 5. Maintain a Balanced Diet

-Nutrition plays a pivotal role in skin health, as the skin reflects the body's overall well-being.
-A diet rich in antioxidants, such as vitamins A, C, and E, combats oxidative stress caused by free radicals.
-Omega-3 fatty acids found in fish and nuts help maintain the skin's lipid barrier, while adequate protein intake supports collagen production.
-Avoid excessive sugar and processed foods, as they can exacerbate inflammation and lead to premature aging.
+Nutrition plays a pivotal role in skin health.
+Antioxidants (vitamins A, C, E) help combat oxidative stress.
+Omega-3s found in fish and nuts support the lipid barrier, while adequate protein supports collagen production.
+Limit excessive sugar and highly processed foods if they trigger inflammation for you.